ucan-wg/spec/README.md

 ## 8.2 Memoized Validation

 Aside from revocation, UCAN validation is idempotent.
 Marking a CID as valid acts as memoization, obviating the need to check the entire structure on every validation.
-This extends to distinct UCANs that share a witness: if the witness was previously reviewed and is not revoked, it is RECOMMENDED to consider it valid immediately.
+This extends to distinct UCANs that share a proof: if the proof was previously reviewed and is not revoked, it is RECOMMENDED to consider it valid immediately.

 Revocation is irreversible.
 Suppose the validator learns of revocation by UCAN CID or issuer DID.
 In that case, the UCAN and all of its derivatives in such a cache MUST be marked as invalid, and all validations immediately fail without needing to walk the entire structure.